-- CDBG- CV Funds will be used to prevent homelessness for 100 persons - HOME TBRA will be used to prevent homelessness for 30 Households
+- CDBG- CV Funds will be used to prevent homelessness for 100 persons and 25 persons who are centralized to undergo treatment - HOME TBRA will be used to prevent homelessness for 30 Households

 AP-60 Public Housing - 91.220(h)

 Staff of the McAllen Housing Authority (MHA) was consulted during the development of the FY 2018-2022 Consolidated Plan and Strategy including the 2019 -2020 Action Plan.
 MHA staff provided an overview of their current portfolio, waiting lists, handicapped units and waitlist for traditional and handicap compliant units utilizing the public housing and Section 8 programs.
 Further, on May 24, 2019, a public hearing was held onsite at MHA's Family Development Center to encourage MHA client participation.